Your questions answered

 How does Modelio maintain relationships across the Enterprise Continuum?

 Each element has a unique universal identifier.
-All model elements (Archimate, UML, BPMN, Requirement, Risk …) are considered as belonging to a universal repository where Modelio maintains the consistency.
+All model elements (Archimate, UML, BPMN, Requirement, Risk …) are considered as belonging to a universal repository over which Modelio maintains the consistency.
 If the origin or the target of a link is not accessible (because the network is down), Modelio knows the unknown element (its type, its name and its identifier).
 When the element is available again, Modelio can reload it.

 Is the ArchiMate support provided by the open source edition, or only by the commercial one?